Map Data Using Root Inport Mapper Tool

 The Signal Editor user interface appears.
 You can select signals to plot.
 For example, to see a plot of

-signal_1, in the Navigation pane, expand the scenario data set (in this example, the top node,
+signal_1, in the Inputs pane, expand the scenario data set (in this example, the top node,

 Close the Signal Editor user interface by clicking X.